 Our controller allows online modification of the character's target velocity.
 It is also possible to change the step width during movement.
-The controller is able to adapt to water height (figure 4) as well as changes to the liquid's physics properties (density and viscosity).
-Our system is able to withstand external forces simulated through solid balls of 5kg projected onto the character (figure 4 bottom).
+The controller is able to adapt to water height (figure 3) as well as changes to the liquid's physics properties (density and viscosity).
+Our system is able to withstand external forces simulated through solid balls of 5kg projected onto the character (figure 3 bottom).
 All the simulations respect the real-time condition with a minimum of 27 fps when the water reaches the hips.

-Figure 4 illustrates some of the results.
+Figure 3 illustrates some of the results.
 The first two rows show that the character adapts the height of the swing foot to reach the water height.
 The third row illustrates the case where the water height is too high and the character keeps the swing foot near the ground.
-The bottom row illustrates the character's recovery after an impact from a 5kg ball moving at $5.4m.s^{-1}$.
+The right images illustrate the character's recovery after an impact from a 5kg ball moving at $5.4m.s^{-1}$.
 As we can see, numerous steps are necessary to return to a stable velocity.
-The controller obtained by the presented optimization can precisely track any target sagittal speed from $0.2m.s^{-1}$ to $0.8m.s^{-1}$ under any water height and $1.0m.s^{-1}$ if the water height is lower than the knees.
+The controller obtained by the presented optimization can precisely track any target sagittal speed from $0.2m.s^{-1}$ to $0.8m.s^{-1}$ under water height up to 1m and $1.0m.s^{-1}$ if the water height is lower than the knees.
 The following tests have been realized for a $0.6m.s^{-1}$ forward walk.
-The range of coronal speeds that can be achieved goes from $-0.1m.s^$ to $0.1m.s^{-1}$ under any water height and $-0.2m.s^{-1}$ to $0.2m.s^{-1}$ if the water height is lower than the knees.
-The controller can adapt to liquids with a density up to 1.5 times the density of water and three times the viscosity of water (i.e. $\mu < 3.0$).
+The range of coronal speeds that can be achieved goes from $-0.25m.s^{-1}$ to $0.25m.s^{-1}$ under any water height up to 1m.
+The controller can adapt to liquids with a density up to 1.5 times the density of water.
 The character is robust to external pushes up to 5kg balls moving at $6m.s^{-1}$.